onepf/OpenIAB/README.md

 =====
 OpenIAB SDK is used in production by wide variety of application and games.
 OpenIAB packages are available for Android apps and games based on Unity3d or Marmalade SDK.
 OpenIAB protocol is implemented by several Appstores.

-We have some samples that works in any Appstore in our [samples folder](https://github.com/onepf/OpenIAB/tree/master/samples).
+We have some samples in our [samples folder](https://github.com/onepf/OpenIAB/tree/master/samples).
 To find differences between TrivialDrive provided by Google and TrivialDrive with OpenIAB, please check our [sample](https://github.com/onepf/OpenIAB/tree/master/samples/trivialdrive).
 It demonstrates what changes need to be done to work with all Appstores and Carrier Billing.

 If you an app store developer and want to know how to integrate OpenIAB protocol in your Appstore, please start with our [Step-By-Step How-To](https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md)